Best Ergonomic Home Office Accessories

 What is the single most important ergonomic upgrade?

-An external monitor at eye level.
-Looking down at a laptop screen causes neck and upper back strain more than any other factor.
-A monitor arm or laptop stand is the highest-impact change you can make.
+Get your screen to eye level.
+That's it.
+Looking down at a laptop all day wrecks your neck and upper back faster than anything else.
+A monitor arm or even a cheap laptop stand is the single highest-impact change you can make.

 Are ergonomic keyboards worth it?